datasprayio/single-table/README.md

 One way to do this is using a DynamoDB technique called [sharding](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-partition-key-sharding.html).
-To apply this technique to our Cats, instead of having a `catId` as the parition key, we will instead have `cat-XXX` where XXX will be a deterministic shard partition number based on the `catId`.
+To apply this technique to our Cats, instead of having a `catId` as the partition key, we will instead have `cat-XXX` where XXX will be a deterministic shard partition number based on the `catId`.
 The `catId` will be stored as a range key instead.